- Living with a host family

-As a general suggestion, we recommend that whenever you have questions or need to clarify something, you talk to your families directly.
+As a general suggestion, we recommend that whenever you have questions or need to clarify something, you talk to your family directly.
 In fact, that is part of the program.
 It is from figuring out misunderstandings that we learn to cross cultures appropriately.
-Our experience has shown us that one area for misunderstandings is about food.
+Our experience has shown us that one area for misunderstandings is food.
 Surprisingly enough not all Germans eat sausages.
 On the other hand, their definition of vegetarian food might not be very strict.
 Some families eat their main meal at lunchtime, which is when we are at school.
 In the evening they eat bread and cheese and cold cuts.
 In any event, if you are not sure what to expect, ask your family what is for dinner.

 If there is any problem with your host family, please contact the Director as soon as possible.